tolo/InterfaCSS/README.markdown

 Furthermore, you can also use the `beginSubViews` and `endSubViews` macros to make adding of subviews cleaner, as shown above.

-#### <a name="ViewDefinitionFile" href="#ViewDefinitionFile">Using a view definition file</a>
+#### Using a view definition file
-Another way of creating a view hierarchy is by using an XML-based view definition file.
+Another way of creating a view hierarchy is by using an XML-based [view definition file](https://github.com/tolo/InterfaCSS/wiki/View-Definition-File-Reference).
 This way also have the benefit of making the view hierarchy very easy to understand, and just like the programmatic way, you can specify multiple style classes in the `class` attribute and you can assign views to properties by using the `property` attribute (`fileOwner` is first attempted, then superview).

 Using a view definition file, you also have the option of creating prototype views (use the `prototype` attribute), which can be useful for table view cells for instance.